nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Copying content to a note: `copytonote`

-Shows a list of all the definitions in the Dictionary.
+Copies the content/definition into a note

+Format: Format: `copytonote INDEX​`

-* This command allows you to view the entire list of definitions in the dictionary panel.
+* This command allows you to copy the content, at the index that you have keyed in, over from the displayed dictionary panel into a new note.
-* Useful in scenarios when the list had previously been trimmed by other commands such as `finddef`, or when the dictionary panel is showing content instead of definitions.

-Format: `copytonote`
+* The index and corresponding content will depend on the currently displayed list in the Dictionary List Panel. i.e. if the list displayed is a list of definitions, then keying in `copytonote 1` will create a note that contains the definition of index 1.
+  Similarly, if the list displayed is a list of content, then keying in `copytonote 1` will create a note that contains the content of index 1.

 Example: `copytonote 1`
   ![copytonote](images/Diagram-copytonote.png)